-With formation by Ed Dudley, he moved the can related handling operations of Dudley Machinery into the company and his brother took the product elements into his company (things like peach end orienters.
-Peco integrates inductive sensing and magnetics into line of can line handling and control elements such as vertical dividers, can end orienters and most importantly the PECO can sensor, the first no touch (non-contact) sensor for detecting presence of metal objects such as cans.1955
+Ed Dudley forms Peco Corporation to develop control equipment for the canning industry.
+Peco integrated inductive sensing and magnetics into can line handling and control elements such as vertical dividers, can end orienters and - most importantly - the Peco Can Sensor, the first no touch (non-contact) sensor for detecting presence of metal objects such as cans

-Publication of the “Systems Engineering Guide,” still the Bible for single file, high speed container control systems.1968
+Publishes the “Systems Engineering Guide.”
+Still the Bible for single file, high speed container control systems

-Introduction of the Vac-Trac Vacuum Inspection System, a module based system (the VTM) with a three sensor measurement head for measurement of lid deflection even on cable conveyors.1974
+Launches the VacTrac Vacuum Inspection System, a module based system (the VTM).
+The VTM introduced a three sensor measurement head for measurement of lid deflection even on cable conveyors

-Introduced the first digital fill level monitor in the US, the Gamma 1011979
+Introduces the first digital fill level monitor in the US, the Gamma 101

-Peco fill level and filler monitoring sampling systems provide performance cornerstones for the first 2,000 can per minute beverage can filling line.1986
+Peco fill level and filler monitoring sampling systems provide performance cornerstones for the first 2,000 can per minute beverage can filling line

-Introduced the Case Inspector for high speed inspection for count and volume of 24 count cases of metal cans at 200 feet per minute.1987
+Introduces the Case Inspector for high speed inspection for count and volume of 24 count cases of metal cans at 200 feet per minute

-Supplies fill level and filler management systems on the first 2,000 can per minute beverage can filling line in Milton Keynes, UK for Coca-Cola.1989
+Supplies fill level and filler management systems on the first 2,000 can per minute beverage can filling line in Milton Keynes, UK for Coca-Cola

-Relocates from Milpitas to Fremont California with production operations moved to Modesto, California1998
+Relocates from Milpitas to Fremont, California with production operations moved to Modesto, California

-Introduces the ScanTrac X-ray Inspection system for the non-contact inspection of containers running at speeds up to 600 fpm.
-The ScanTrac Solo initiated the current era of the continued expansion of X-ray use as an important tool for identification of foreign material, contents verification, and process monitoring.2002
+Introduces the ScanTrac X-ray Inspection system for the non-contact inspection of containers running at speeds up to 600 fpm using a complete container image.
+The ScanTrac Solo initiated the current era of the continued expansion of X-ray use as an important tool for identification of foreign material, contents verification, and process monitoring

-1616 Culpepper in Modesto is acquired to allow for the expanded production of all Peco InspX systems in the facility.
-The modernized facility provides ready access to local vendor support and to the administrative center for Peco InspX in Santa Clara County.2014
+Acquires 1616 Culpepper in Modesto to allow for the expanded production of all Peco InspX systems in the facility.
+The modernized facility provides ready access to local vendor support and to the administrative center for Peco InspX in Santa Clara County

-Introduces the ScanTrac Glissando system for enhanced inspection of glass containers through the use of two X-ray tubes.
-By separately imaging the bottom of the glass container while simultaneously imaging from the side, 100 percent of the glass container can inspected without separation between the containers.2016
+ScanTrac Glissando system introduced for enhanced inspection of glass containers using two X-ray tubes.
+By separately imaging the bottom of the glass container while simultaneously imaging from the side, 100 percent of the glass container can be inspected without separation between the containers

-Introduces the HRX High Resolution option for its x-ray systems that provides for a 16 X improvement in the resolution size of the typical x-ray diode.2020
+Introduces the HRX High Resolution option for its X-ray systems that provides for a 16 X improvement in the resolution size of the typical X-ray diode